 The algorithm uses a priority queue into which pairs of nodes and pairs of data objects from $S \times R$ can be inserted.
 The entries in the priority queue are sorted in ascending order by the distance between the nodes of the pair or the density distance between the objects of the pair.
 The first pair inserted into the queue is the pair of nodes existing of the root of the index of S and the root of the index of R. In each step, the top pair having minimum distance is dequeued from the priority queue.
 If it is a pair (n_s, n_r) of nodes, the pair will be expanded, i.e. all combinations of the children of n_s with the children of n_r are inserted into the priority queue.
-Otherwise, if the top pair of the priority queue consists of a pair (s,r) of data objects from $S \times R$, the not yet processed object $s \in S$ is written to output with the density distance DENDIST minPts(s,r).
-Afterwards, s is migrated from s to s.
-As described in Section 3.2, objects belonging to already expanded nodes of the path of s have to be reinserted into the priority queue by invoking the algorithm s to s.
+Otherwise, if the top pair of the priority queue consists of a pair (s, r) of data objects from $S \times R$, the not yet processed object $s \in S$ is written to output with the density distance DENDIST{minPts}(s, r).
+Afterwards, s is migrated from S to R. As described in Section 3.2, objects belonging to already expanded nodes of the path of s have to be reinserted into the priority queue by invoking the algorithm reinsertExpanded (see Figure 2).
+The algorithm terminates if all objects are moved from S to R.